BLS for Children One to Puberty

 There are major resemblances in BLS guidelines for adults and children.
 Listed below, however, are the defining differences of the age groups:

-- In the case of children, if two individuals are present, the compression to breaths ratio should be 15:2.
-If only one person is available to carry out CPR, the ratio 30:2 is recommended for all age groups.
+- In the case of children, the compression to breaths ratio should be 30:2 for one rescuer and 15:2 for two rescuers for all age groups.

 - Depth compression may vary depending on the child or infant’s size.
-Start with at least one-third the depth of the child’s chest, which may be less than 2 inches for smaller children and 2 inches more for bigger children.
+Start with at least one-third the depth of the child’s chest, which may be less than 2 inches for smaller children and 2 inches more for bigger children (4-5 cm).

 - Cardiac events are uncommon in children and are usually prompted by respiratory complications.
 There is a significant increase in the survival rate when respiratory complications are quickly addressed.
 Remember, prevention is the preliminary step in the Pediatric Chain of Survival.

 - With a child, respond the same way you would to an adult emergency by calling EMS and securing an AED.